 5 Steps to Getting on the Right Track in MRO Inventory Management

-My focus was not to solve all MRO Inventory Management issues in one foul swoop though.
-Rather, I wanted to show how organisations could take some light touch, manageable steps to reduce MRO inventory levels and costs while maintaining their maintenance SLAs and downtime KPIs.
+Inventory Management is a concern for many organisations, large and small.
+As experts in analytics, we can show you how organisations can take some light touch, manageable steps to reduce MRO inventory levels and costs while maintaining their maintenance SLAs and downtime KPIs.

 Put another way, how to use Advanced Analytics to drive usable insights and visual outputs to help move from ‘trench warfare’ to meaningful collaboration between Finance, Maintenance and Asset Management.

-The main attendees came from Utilities, Logistics and Heavy Manufacturing and they actually all had very similar challenges.
+Utilities, Logistics and Heavy Manufacturing all have very similar challenges: